isaacnmm/pestpolicy-hugo2XX/content/posts/best-sd-card-for-raspberry-pi-3/index.md

 **Dd Write Speeds: ** Using an IOMeter, I noted that Samsung Evo+ achieved 13.
 0MB/s - 16MB/s dd write speed and 43.
 6MB/s read speed.
 It is faster in handling small block sizes and files compared to DS cards like Samsung Pro, whic h is excellent for Raspberry Pi3.
 Samsung EVO+ has a fantastic exterior design, with an orange and white color theme.
 With the EVO+, you'll achieve top data transfer speeds reaching 80MB/s.

-The Pros are: (1) Top performance high random write and read speeds (2) Work well with [**Pi 3 and Raspberry Pi 2models**](https://pestpolicy.com/[raspberry-pi-3](https://pestpolicy.com/best-pcie-wireless-card-for-gaming/)-vs-2/).
-(4) Reliable and cheap SD [card](https://pestpolicy.com/how-to-format-sd-card-to-fat32/)(5) Working temperature is -13F - 185F.
+The Pros are: (1) Top performance high random write and read speeds (2) Work well with [**Pi 3 and Raspberry Pi 2models**](https://pestpolicy.com/[raspberry-pi-3](https://pestpolicy.com/best-pcie-wireless-card-for-gaming/)-vs-2/).(4) Reliable and cheap SD [card](https://pestpolicy.com/how-to-format-sd-card-to-fat32/)(5)Working temperature is -13F - 185F.

-Also, JeffGeerling recommends the above Samsung Evo+on his [Midwestern Mac](http://www.midwesternmac. com/blogs/jeff-geerling/raspberry-pi-microsd-card) guide.
+Also, JeffGeerling recommends the above Samsung Evo+on his [Midwestern Mac](http://www.midwesternmac.com/blogs/jeff-geerling/raspberry-pi-microsd-card)guide.
 The SD cards also work well with Raspberry Pi model 3 B+, Raspberry Pi 1 (A+ & B+), Pi 2 Model B, Pi Zero, Pi Zero W, Pi 3 (B & B+).

 Ire-did various benchmarks forSanDisk andSamsungcards (equally, I skipped the Lexar, Toshiba, and Sony due to slow speed while used in Raspberry Pi).